dgilland/pydash/CONTRIBUTING.rst

 Write Documentation
 +++++++++++++++++++

-Pydash could always use more documentation, whether as part of the official pydash docs, in docstrings, or even on the web in blog posts, articles, and such.
+pydash could always use more documentation, whether as part of the official pydash docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback